mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 client, page view and event identifiers.
 This key will be used to decide if `EvPv` is a duplicate or not.
-Next, the stream is grouped by selected key into KGroupedStream and deduplicated with reduce function, where first observed event wins.
+Next, the stream is grouped by selected key into KGroupedStream and deduplicated with reduce function, where the first observed event wins.

 ``` scala
 case class EvPvKey(clientId: ClientId, pvId: PvId, evId: EvId)